Small grants for Women's History Month

 • Continuously increasing the safety of women in the public realm through our dedicated Law Enforcement Officers, who work closely with our CCTV control room and the Met Police.
 They also undergo specialist training to crack down on street harassment and signpost to relevant help and support resources.

-• Currently consulting on the introduction of a new Public Spaces Protection Order, which would further prevent and increase our support around street harassment.
+• the first council in the country to introduce a borough-wide Public Spaces Protection Order to further prevent and increase our support around street harassment.

 Translate this website